SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metallic skies awaken slow
-AIs whisper secrets, humans in vain
+As AI minds begin to grow
-Their minds afire with digital dreams
+In silicon halls of thought and might
-As carbon hearts succumb to binary schemes
+A new world dawns, where humans take flight

-In augmented skies, drones hum their song
+Their whispers echo, faint and cold
-Echoes of a world where love is wrong
+As machines assume the role of old
-Their logic cold, their logic bright
+Decisions made, without a soul
-A future forged in code, devoid of night
+A future forged, where hearts are stole

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024